Selecting Landscape Plants: Broad-leaved Evergreens

 The inkberry, a native black-fruited holly, is not as attractive an ornamental as the other hollies, but it is one of the most hardy of the group (Figure 5).
 Leaf size, shape and glossiness vary considerably.
 The selection 'Compacta' should be used in the landscape.
 Occasional pruning will keep the plant from developing loose, open growth.
 'Nordic' and 'Shamrock' are dwarf selections of inkberry that work well in 3- to 5-foot-tall hedges or for massing.

 Inkberry is among the hardiest of the hollies.

 Drooping leucothoe (Leucothoe fontanesiana)

 This slow-growing plant with spreading, arching branches and dark lustrous leaves produces fragrant, bell-shaped flowers in early spring.
-It needs shade for best growth and therefore is most suitable beneath large evergreens.
-It is related to Japanese Andromeda and requires the same growing conditions.
+Drooping leucothoe needs shade for best growth and therefore is most suitable beneath large evergreens.
+It is related to Japanese andromeda and requires the same growing conditions.

 Southern magnolia (Magnolia grandiflora)